EHRI/rspub-gui/docs/rst/rsgui.glossary.rst

                 ResourceSync Framework Specification

     ResourceSync Framework Specification
-        The ResourceSync specification describes a synchronization framework for the web consisting of various capabilities that allow third-party systems to remain synchronized with a server's evolving resources.
+        The ResourceSync specification describes a :term:`synchronization` framework for the web consisting of various capabilities that allow third-party systems to remain :term:`synchronize`\ d with a server's evolving :term:`resource`\ s.

         .. seealso::